 - Before entering Sleep Mode, be sure to save your data. - Do not install or remove a memory module while the computer is in Sleep Mode.
-The computer or the memory module could be damaged. - Do not remove the battery pack while the computer is in Sleep Mode(unless the computer is connected to an AC power source).
-Data in memory could be lost.
+The computer or the memory module could be damaged. - Do not remove the battery pack while the computer is in Sleep Mode (unless the computer is connected to an AC power source).
+Data in memory could be lost. - Do not switch to Sleep Mode while transferring data to external media, such as USB devices, memory media or other external memory devices.
+Data will be lost.

-When the AC adaptor is connected, the computer will go into Sleep Mode according to the settings in the Power Options (to access it, Start -> Control Panel -> System and Security -> Power Options).

-- To restore the operation of the computer from Sleep Mode, press and hold the power button or any key on the keyboard for a short amount of time.
-Please note that keyboard keys can only be used if the Wakeup on Keyboard option is enabled within the HW Setup utility. - If the computer enters Sleep Mode while a network application is active, the application might not be restored when the computer is next turned on and the system returns from Sleep Mode. - To prevent the computer from automatically entering Sleep Mode, disable Sleep Mode within the Power Options (to access it, Start -> Control Panel -> System and Security -> Power Options). - To use the Hybrid Sleep function, configure it in the Power Options.
+- When the AC adaptor is connected, the computer will go into Sleep Mode according to the settings in the Power Options (to access it, Start -> Control Panel -> System and Security -> Power Options). - To restore the operation of the computer from Sleep Mode, press and hold the power button or any key on the keyboard for a short amount of time.
+Please note that keyboard keys can only be used if the Wake-up on Keyboard option is enabled within the HW Setup utility. - If the computer enters Sleep Mode while a network application is active, the application might not be restored when the computer is next turned on and the system returns from Sleep Mode. - To prevent the computer from automatically entering Sleep Mode, disable Sleep Mode within the Power Options (to access it, Start -> Control Panel -> System and Security -> Power Options). - To use the Hybrid Sleep function, configure it in the Power Options.